chinweibegbu/learning-fullstack-javascript/learning-front-end/1-introduction-to-react/ravenous/README.md

 ## Features
 - The website allows users to scroll up and down to navigate through its content.
-- Users can simulate a search by typing in the search bar
 - A list of mock restaurant data is presented to the user.
 - Information is transferred efficiently between components using a unidirectional data flow pattern commonly used in React applications.
+- Users can simulate a search query by typing and submitting it in the search bar.

 ## Future work
 - [x] Create the base application components